-Many people automatically assume that trending markets, where there are very strong positive or negative trends, are the markets in which you make the most money.
+Many people automatically assume that trending markets, where there are powerful positive or negative trends, are the markets in which you make the most money.

-Ranging markets are the periods when an asset price is trading between a narrow range of support and resistance.
+Ranging markets are when an asset price is trading between a narrow range of support and resistance.
 Here is an example of a ranging market:

-In theory, assuming that you set your stop-loss limits just below the support line for long positions, and just above the resistance line for short positions, you can make good money in one of these trading ranges.
-They are in effect a type of consolidation phase, where the balance between buyers and sellers switches quite sharply.
-In this particular instance, sellers eventually got the upper hand after which support disappeared.
+In theory, assuming that you set your stop-loss limits just below the support line for long positions and just above the resistance line for short positions, you can make good money in one of these trading ranges.
+They are effectively a consolidation phase, where the balance between buyers and sellers switches quite sharply.
+In this particular instance, sellers eventually got the upper hand, after which support disappeared.

 One of the charts from earlier perfectly illustrates the trending market phase:

-There are a number of factors to consider when it comes to trading and the use of support and resistance levels.
-If there is one thing you will notice early on it is the fact that this is not an exact science.
-Even though there are extremely strong support and resistance lines going back many months if not years, the key to finding the right balance is having as many touchpoints as possible on the chart.
-If you have just one or two support/resistance levels on a line then it isn’t particularly strong.
+There are several factors to consider when it comes to trading and support and resistance levels.
+If there is one thing you will notice early on, it is the fact that this is not an exact science.
+Even though powerful support and resistance lines are going back many months, if not years, the key to finding the right balance has as many touchpoints as possible on the chart.
+If you have just one or two support/resistance levels on a line, it isn’t firm.
 However, if you can broadly link six, seven, or eight support/resistance levels on one line, then that support level becomes much stronger in the minds of traders.